The collection’s primary function is to support research and teaching in the Department of Economics and its research centers.

 Collaborations within Yale

-- Librarians for International Collections, School of Management, Political Science, International Affairs, Anthropology, History, Data, and Law.
+- Librarians from the Department of Areas Studies and Humanities Research Support, School of Management, Political Science, International Affairs, Anthropology, Data, and Law.

 - Economic Growth Center